Skip to main content

 2022 Awardees

 The first round of CHIW mini-grantees are the Wellness Associates of Greater Rochester (WAGR) and Metro Council for Teen Potential (MCTP).
-WAGR will promote mental health and well-being through training key stakeholders in Mental Health First Aid—an internationally recognized program designed to increase awareness of the signs and symptoms of mental illness and decrease negative stigmas associated with these conditions—and to increase the accessibility of this program by training a Spanish-speaking instructor.
+WAGR promoted mental health and well-being through training key stakeholders in Mental Health First Aid—an internationally-recognized program designed to increase awareness of the signs and symptoms of mental illness and decrease negative stigmas associated with these conditions.
+Five courses were held, with 61 individuals attending full training and 45 becoming certified in Mental Health First Aid.

-MCTP will address disparities in maternal and child health through relaunching a media campaign that will support the reproductive justice and autonomy of young women and prevent unintended pregnancy in the City of Rochester.
+MCTP addressed disparities in maternal and child health through relaunching a media campaign that supported the reproductive justice and autonomy of young women and prevent unintended pregnancy in the City of Rochester.
+The campaign had 2 million impressions, and more than 7,500 visits to the website.